Close Alert Banner

 Your council

-Deputy Mayor Kirkland has served five terms as a member of South Bruce Peninsula Council, three terms as Councillor and two as Deputy Mayor.
+Mayor Kirkland has served six terms as a member of South Bruce Peninsula Council, three terms as Councillor and three as Deputy Mayor before being appointed unanimously by Council to the position of Mayor on October 3, 2023.

 His family has deep roots in the municipality, his great grandfather established the family farm just out of Hepworth in 1893, his family still resides there to this day.